tromp/cuckoo/README.md

 The algorithm implemented in lean_miner.hpp runs in time linear in N.
-(Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small).
+(Note that running in sub-linear time is out of the question, as you could only compute a fraction of all edges, and the odds of all 42 edges of a cycle occurring in this fraction are astronomically small.)

 Memory-wise, it uses N/2 bits to maintain a subset of all edges (potential cycle edges) and N additional bits to trim the subset in a series of edge trimming rounds.